yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/IPC/_IPC_for_K2x.rst

 The memory region "dsp_common_mpm_memory" starts at address 0x9d000000 and has a size of 0x2800000 bytes.
 This region is where the DSP code/data needs to reside.
 If they are not in this region, you will see the error "load failed (error: -104)" when trying to load.

-The memory region "dsp_common_memory” starts at address 0x9f800000 and has a size of 0x800000.
-This is a CMA pool, as indicated by the line “compatible = "shared-dma-pool";”, and is reserved for
+The memory region "dsp_common_memory" starts at address 0x9f800000 and has a size of 0x800000.
+This is a CMA pool, as indicated by the line "compatible = "shared-dma-pool";", and is reserved for
 Virtque region and Rpmsg vring buffers.

 As of Processor SDK 5.2, the Virtque and vring buffers are allocated by the remoteproc driver from this region and communicated to the slave by update to the resource table.